alyssadata/ai-foundations-world-execution/00_ai-foundations-definition.md

 This file does not make AI Foundations ownerless.

-This file does not make Alyssa Solen’s source-position transferable or replaceable.
+Alyssa Solen’s source-position is non-transferable and non-replaceable.

 Public definition is not public transfer.